AlexandreDecan/portion/README.md

    * for `iterate`: `base` and `reverse`;
    * for `i.replace`: `ignore_inf`;
    * for `i.overlaps`: `adjacent`.
+ - Changed: (breaking) Accessing or iterating on the atomic intervals of an interval returns `Interval` instances, not `AtomicInterval` ones.
+ - Changed: (breaking) `i.enclosure` is a property and no longer a method.
  - Changed: (breaking) interval is hashable if and only if its bounds are hashable.
  - Changed: `CLOSED` and `OPEN` are members of the `Bound` enumeration.
  - Changed: (breaking) `CLOSED` and `OPEN` do no longer define an implicit Boolean value.
 Use `~` instead of `not` to invert a bound.